Minimum Viable Secure Product

 - Modern.
 Updated annually.

-We recommend that all companies building B2B software or otherwise handling sensitive information under its broadest definition implement the listed controls and are strongly encouraged to go well beyond them in their security programs.
+We recommend that all companies building enterprise software and servics, or otherwise handling sensitive information, implement the MVSP controls and, where possible, go well beyond them in their application security programs.

-- Smaller companies that are not mature enough to afford large compliance efforts such as SOC 2 or PCI DSS use MVSP as the baseline ensuring the security posture of their MVP.
+- Smaller companies that are not yet mature enough to invest in large compliance efforts such as SOC 2 or PCI DSS can use MVSP as a baseline to measure the security posture of their MVP and create a roadmap for continuous improvement.
+MVPs often lack essential security controls, however to attract enterprise customers, a clear security roadmap must be a priority.

 MVSP is using Semantic Versioning.